fedepaol/fedepaol.github.io/source/_posts/2016-05-13-how-to-a-timer.markdown

 This approach will work, but it has a drawback.
 Your app (or let's say at least the service) needs to be running for the whole length of the timer.
 This is a waste of memory and cpu.

 ###The right way
 The right way is to take advantage of what the OS offers.
-The idea here is to run the countdown timer as long as the app is foregrounded, showing the progress to the user _one second at the time_, but install a system alarm whenever the app goes in background.
-Whenever the user gets back to the app, you'll uninstall the system alarm and restart the timer from where it is supposed to start.
+The idea here is to run the countdown timer as long as the app is foregrounded, showing the progress to the user _one second at the time_, but set a system alarm whenever the app goes in background.
+Whenever the user gets back to the app, you'll cancel the system alarm and restart the timer from where it is supposed to start.

 Here what it would look like when the user gets back to the app before the timer is expired (on the left) and when the timer expires while the app is in background (on the right):